darylkevinwinoto/JavascriptDrills/README.md

 # JavaScript Drills Repository

-This repository contains a collection of JavaScript drills covering various topics.
+This repository serves as a log for my JavaScript practice drills.
 Each drill is organized in a separate folder, and the name of the folder represents the topic of the drill.

 ## Topics Covered